dongliangcao/dongliangcao.github.io/_pages/about.md

   - /about.html
 ---

-I am Dongliang Cao, who is the first-year PhD student at [University of Bonn](http://cs.uni-bonn.de/).
+I am Dongliang Cao, who will become the PhD student at [University of Bonn](http://cs.uni-bonn.de/) under the supervision of [Prof. Florian Bernard](https://scholar.google.com/citations?user=9GrQ2KYAAAAJ) in the [visual computing group](https://lovc.cs.uni-bonn.de/).

-Currently, I am doing research related to shape analysis under the supervision of [Prof. Florian Bernard](https://scholar.google.com/citations?user=9GrQ2KYAAAAJ) in the [visual computing group](https://lovc.cs.uni-bonn.de/).
+My research interest is related to shape analysis, including shape matching, controllable shape generation, shape manipulation.
+If you have interest to collaborate with me, feel free to contact me by my email.